coderefinery/reproducible-python-ml/content/version-control/branching-and-committing.md

 1. Try to rename the branch that you created and then browse the network again.
 1. Try to create a tag for one of the commits that you created (on GitHub, create a "release").
+1. Optional: If this was too easy, you can try to create a new branch and on this branch work on one of these new features:
+   - The random seed is now set to a specific number (42).
+Make it possible to set the seed to another number or to turn off the seed setting via the command line interface.
+   - Move the code that does the majority vote to an own function.
+   - Write a test for the new majority vote function.
+   - The `num_neighbors` in the code needs to be odd.
+Change the code so that it stops with an error message if an even number is given.
+   - Add type annotations to some functions.
+   - When calling the `scatter_plot` function, call the function with named arguments.
+   - Add example usage to README.md.
 :::

 The solution below goes over most of the answers, and you are